netxms/netxms-doc/admin/event-processing.rst

        * Recipient name - channel name defined in :guilabel:`Channels` section or incoming webhook URL
        * Message - message to be sent

+   * - MQTT
+     - Driver for sending messages to MQTT broker.
+Sending is done by
+       |product_name| server process.
+When sending, MQTT topic is specified in
+       recipient field, value in message body field.
+Configuration parameters:

+       * hostname (default: 127.0.0.1)
+       * port (defalut: 1883)
+       * login
+       * password

    * - MyMobile
      - SMS driver for MyMobile API gateways.
 Configuration parameters: